-The General Plan designation on Parcel 1 is Industrial (IND) and Planned Industrial Districts (PDI) on Parcel 2 (See exhibit A).
-There is a small strip of land along the east side of Parcel 2 that is designated as Low Intensity Residential (LO).
+The General Plan land use designation on Parcel 1 is Industrial (IND) and Planned Industrial (PDI) on Parcel 2 (See exhibit A).
+There is a small strip of land along the east side of Parcel 2, designated as Low Intensity Residential (LO) that will be completely avoided.
+A buffer of no less than 75 feet will be maintained from the Residential land use.